mkarneim/pojobuilder/README.md

 The [@GeneratePojoBuilder] annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder".

-Use the @ConstructorProperties annotation if the POJO has no default constructor or if you want the generated builder to use a specific constructor.
+Use the @ConstructorProperties annotation if the pojo has no default constructor or if you want the generated builder to use a specific constructor.
 The value array specifies the mapping from the parameters to the corresponding property names.